carminvuong/calculator/README.md

 # calculator
-attempt at making a calculator in python
+attempt at making a calculator in python <br>
+<strong>supposed</strong> to imitate calculator app on Apple